wjpurdum/react-redux-shopping-cart/adding-redux-to-create-react-app.md

 // More information about the implementation pattern below can be found at the link below
 // https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options

-//Subscribes the container component to any changes in Redux-managed state function mapStateToProps(state, props) {
+// Subscribes the container component to any changes in Redux-managed state
+// the state being mapped to props is the redux state function mapStateToProps(state, props) {
   return {
     cart: state.cart
   };
 }

-//Changes in our program will be reflected when new actions are dispatched function mapDispatchToProps(dispatch) {
+// Changes in our program will be reflected when new actions are dispatched function mapDispatchToProps(dispatch) {
   return {
     actions: bindActionCreators(CartActions, dispatch)